stevja1/MediaHub/README.md

 The current goal is to simply replace Google Music/iTunes Cloud/Amazon Cloud Player with something I can host at home.

 The reasons I started are:
 * Amazon started dropping MP3s that I purchased and stored in their cloud.
-This provided to possible way for me to get access to the media that I PAID MONEY FOR.
+This made it impossible for me to get access to the media that I PAID MONEY FOR.
 Luckily, I had also uploaded my music to Google Music and also had a local backup.
 Its annoying though when a song you want isn't available.
 * I hate waiting hours for my music to upload.